 Goal No. 3: Perform Integrated Flood Management - Develop strategies that improve environmental conditions in floodplain and riparian corridors, maximize natural floodwater retention strategies, and improve flood control facilities.

 Objective 3a: Identify and implement projects to accommodate flood related impacts from climate change.
-Climate change could alter the timing, frequency and magnitude of flooding.
+Climate change is projected to alter the timing, frequency and magnitude of flooding.
 A range of future conditions needs to be identified and new policies, programs and projects developed to accommodate the anticipated changes in flooding.

 Objective 3b: Integrate flood management with other land management activities.
 Integrated flood management integrates land and water resources development to maximize the efficient use of floodplains and minimize loss of property and life.
 This can be accomplished by integrating flood management with transportation, land development, resource management and water resources projects.